Updated:

-But I threw out the gauntlet.
-Not because I know all that much about anything, but rather because I knew enough to know that I was standing on solid ground intuitively and factually.
+But I threw out the gauntlet, because that was the right thing to do at the time, or so I felt - it isn’t that I know awfully much about anything, but rather because I knew enough in this case - and in some others - in to know that I was standing on solid ground intuitively and factually.
 It could all be wrong of course, but my inner compass felt confident.
 Also, no one took me up on the offer.
 However, I am under the impression, though it may be wrong that

 found me through my sharing on the site.
 I subbed him back and he posted a wonderful but slightly inaccessible for regular people who aren’t legal experts video on something called “Christian Discovery” and “Plenary Powers.”
 Incidentally, as I edit this piece, I just bought Steven’s book today, and look forward to reading it, or if it’s too thick, I’ll hand it off to my son and have him explain to me as a part of his unschooling.The references to legal cases can sound so boring without understanding their significance; as a result, it’s super easy to see why those of us who don’t know what they signify in real time - or in history - let our eyes glaze over when we hear those terms.
 That obscure, eyes-glazing quality of the terms may or may not be intentional, but what’s underneath is tremendous.
 Phenomenal.
 Terrible but great.
 Voldermort himself would be proud of the muggles - unless of course black magick was involved after all, which is a very real possibility, in my opinion.
 The initial video I struggled to watch through all the initial intros and whose and legal references that were beyond my understanding or background was posted by